inlined/blog/bouyancy.md

 add another air-space; or rebreathers, which introduce a counter-lung.
 If this article inspires you, consider taking the [Peak Performance Bouyancy](3) specialty class as an opportunity to hone your skills.
-Bouyancy control is also often one of the five dives included in Advanced Open Water; ask your instructor if (s)he can include this in your training.
+Bouyancy control can also be one of the five dives included in your [Advanced Open Water](2) class; ask your instructor if (s)he can include this in your training.

 ## 1. Remember your BCD isn't an elevator

 Many new divers find the BCD counter-intuitive, especially because its use at the surface and underwater are reversed.
 On the surface, you inflate to stay up and you deflate to go down.
-Underwater, you _deflate_ as you go up and _inflate_  as you go down.
+Underwater, you deflate _as_ you go up and inflate _as_ you go down.
 This is the opposite of what many expect until they remember that bouyancy changes have a synergistic effect.
 As we rise, we are under less pressure.
-This expands the air in our exposure suits and BCDs which makes us negatively bouyant and causes us to rise even faster.
+This expands the air in our exposure suits and BCDs which makes us positively bouyant and causes us to rise even faster.
 To avoid a runaway ascent, we should let out small bursts of air from our BCD, not _to_ rise, but _because_ we are rising.
 Likewise, we avoid emergency descents by inflating our BCD, which has begun to crush under higher pressure.